 Data collection

 Face-to-face interviews were conducted using a semi-structured interview guide.
 Nursing staff were asked to keep in mind their routine working with people with dementia and were asked to describe their role, the hospital context, their own and colleagues’ practice, and the facilitators and barriers to emotion-focused care provision.
-By emotion-focused care, we mean actions orientated towards the emotional wellbeing of their patients, including promoting positive emotions as well as responding appropriately at times of patients showing emotional distress (Petty et al., 2020a).
 Interviews took place in a confidential room on each of the wards within staff working hours; interviews lasted 9-24 minutes (mean duration 15 minutes) and were audio-recorded.
 Staff then provided demographic information.
 The first author, who was a clinical psychologist and academic researcher with no role on either ward, conducted all interviews and transcribed them in full.

 Data analysis